Gwendolyn Heaner, PhD

 PhD, Founder and Managing Director; Senior Consultant, West Africa Projects

 Gwen has over fifteen years’ experience in social research in international development and a PhD from the School of Oriental and African Studies (SOAS), University of London in the social sciences with a focus on international development and social change and one year of ethnographic fieldwork in Liberia (2007 – 2008).
 Her expertise is in research design, fieldwork, analysis, and training, working with various corporations, INGOs, US-based nonprofits and academic institutions on matters pertaining to research methodology, education, social change, participation / democracy, religion and culture, gender, public health and service delivery/infrastructure.
 Her field research over the last 15 years has been primarily in West Africa, first in Ghana as an academic researcher on the social role of religious movements and most recently with GK for the Millennium Challenge Corporation conducting an assessment and designing an evidence-based intervention to help micro and small businesses increase productive use of electricity.

 Though she always seems to be on her way to Liberia, as Managing Director of GK Consulting she also leads other research around the world.
-For example, she is presently leading GK’s ongoing work with CARE Syria / CARE UK since April 2018 (and continuing into July 2019) conducting longitudinal qualitative research on resilience inside Syria and among refugees in surrounding countries.
-She is also the Lead Global Consultant for a 4-country quantitative and qualitative endline, midline and baseline (2014 – present) evaluation on youth financial education and skills development for Plan UK (Brazil, India, China, Rwanda), and recently completed the endline (having also done the baseline and midline) for NCA’s Eastern DRC Gender-Based Violence Reduction Program
+For example, she is presently leading GK’s ongoing work with CARE Syria / CARE UK from April 2018 to Oct 2019 conducting longitudinal qualitative research on resilience inside Syria and among refugees in surrounding countries (Jordan, Lebanon, Turkey).
+She is also the Lead Global Consultant for a 4-country quantitative and qualitative endline, midline and baseline (2014 – 2019) evaluation on youth financial education and skills development for Plan UK (Brazil, India, China, Rwanda), and recently completed the endline (having also done the baseline and midline) for NCA’s Eastern DRC Gender-Based Violence Reduction Program

 Senior Consultant, Latin America, West and Central Africa Projects